honghao-zheng/honghao-zheng.github.io/index.md

 I'm a PhD candidate in Economics at KU Leuven <a href="https://sites.google.com/view/ioleuven/home" target="_blank">(IO@Leuven)</a>.
 I work in the fields of **Industrial Organization**, **Environmental Economics**, and **Development Economics**.

-I study how ﬁrms behave and operate in imperfect factor and product markets and the resulting effects.
+I develop and estimate structural models combined with rigorous causal frameworks to investigate how firms behave and operate under imperfect factor and product markets with a particular focus on the consequence of market power.

 In the Spring of 2024, I was a visiting scholar at the Department of Economics of <a href="https://econ.duke.edu/" target="_blank">Duke University</a>.